You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 But the move to Nashville had an ulterior motive.
-As a sideman, Jon had been long been performing his own compositions––if only one or two a night––but now he was ready to jump in with both feet.
+As a sideman, Jon had been long been performing his own compositions––if only one or two a night––but now he was ready to showcase his singing and songwriting in ernest.
 In 2004 he debuted Byrd's Auto Parts, a rambling collective of in-demand players who set about fleshing out Jon's original material.
-A self-titled cd followed, and the critics loved it: "A terrifically accomplished, versatile country singer," reported No Depression magazine.
+A self-titled cd followed in 2007.
+The recording reflected Byrd's eclectic tastes in roots music and his fun-loving performance style, and the critics loved it: "A terrifically accomplished, versatile country singer," reported No Depression magazine.

-"Americana the way it was and the way it should be." – Fred Dellar, MOJO Magazine
+"Americana the way it was and the way it should be." – MOJO Magazine

-"Full of lovely guitar touches and brimming with clever, mordant songs" – Martin Chilton, The London Telegraph
+"Full of lovely guitar touches and brimming with clever, mordant songs" – The London Telegraph

-"… a mixture of Americana and country and is spellbinding showcasing a true genius at work." – Russell Hill, Maverick
+"A mixture of Americana and country and is spellbinding showcasing a true genius at work." – Maverick

-"Smooth, affecting, classy country… mature experience to match the vocal finesse." – Barry Mazor, Engine145.com
+"Smooth, affecting, classy country… mature experience to match the vocal finesse." – Engine145.com

-"Clearly maintaining his standard, mature songwriting is married to some classy playing, whilst Jon's warm, slightly gruff but very relaxed singing holds the centre. ...
-Though he sings of heartbreak and regret, there's something enormously reassuring about Jon Byrd's music, a refuge in troubled times."– John Davy, No Depression
+"Mature songwriting is married to some classy playing, whilst Jon's warm, slightly gruff but very relaxed singing holds the centre. ...
+Though he sings of heartbreak and regret, there's something enormously reassuring about Jon Byrd's music, a refuge in troubled times."– No Depression/Flyinshoes